Is certification set to soar?

 In saying this, Rhenee Singh, from AUVA Africa – a UKAS-accredited certification body offering certification audits for local and international businesses of all sectors and sizes – has had to employ the services of international auditors based in the UK.
 This is due to the critical shortage of specialised auditors in specific sectors such as aviation.
 This in turn can have a direct impact on the cost of an audit.

-In conclusion, while the pandemic has presented challenges for South Africa’s certification sector, it has also highlighted the importance of certain certifications.
+So, while the pandemic has presented challenges for South Africa’s certification sector, it has also highlighted the importance of certain certifications.
 The sector’s future will depend on its ability to adapt to the changing landscape and meet the evolving needs of businesses in a post-pandemic environment.